Tip #567: The Death of Performance Evaluation?

 “The reports of my death have been greatly exaggerated.”
 Mark Twain

-I have just read an article titled: “The Death of the Performance Review,” which was written by Jena McGregor for the Washington Post (March 17, 2015).
+I have just read an article titled: “The Death of the Performance Review,” Jena McGregor wrote for the Washington Post (March 17, 2015).
 I take issue with almost everything in her article.

-Ms. McGregor begins by characterizing performance evaluation as “an annual event” that blindsides employees and is therefore “ineffective, unreliable and unsatisfactory for seemingly everyone involved.”
+Ms. McGregor begins by characterizing performance evaluation as “an annual event”.
+She says that it blindsides employees and is therefore “ineffective, unreliable and unsatisfactory for seemingly everyone involved.”

 If a company only evaluates its employees’ performance once a year, then of course it will be unsatisfactory for everyone concerned.

-An effective performance evaluation program is a yearlong process, during which time the employee and manager meet to discuss progress and plan how to resolve any performance issues.
+An effective performance evaluation program is a yearlong process.
+During this time the employee and manager meet to discuss progress and plan how to resolve any performance issues.
 When it is time for a formal written evaluation at the end of the year, it is simply a continuation of an ongoing dialogue.

 It is a manager’s job to set employees up for success.
-Employees can only be successful if their performance is observed and discussed on an ongoing basis.
+Employees can only be successful if their manager observes and discusses their performance on an ongoing basis.
 This is the only way to increase the probability that necessary coaching, training and resources are provided, or system impediments are removed, in a timely manner.

-Ms. McGregor then discusses Deloitte’s redesign of their performance management program, as described in the Harvard Business Review (HBR).
+Ms. McGregor then discusses Deloitte’s redesign of their performance management program.
+It is described in the Harvard Business Review (HBR).
 Deloitte reportedly decided to “ditch laborious 360-degree reviews” and to stop assigning numerical employee ratings because they were time-consuming and costly.

 HBR quotes an article written by Ashley Goodall, Director of Leader Development at Deloitte Services, and Marcus Buckingham, who worked as an advisor.